 Expanding the licence

-The EMA’s Committee for Medicinal Products for Human Use (CHMP) has recommended that the current licence for Translarna be expanded to include children aged two to five years old.
-The CHMP’s recommendation now needs to be authorised by the European Commission.
-We are currently assessing what action will need to be taken to extend access in Scotland, Wales and Northern Ireland, and the implications for the Managed Access Agreement in England.
+The EMA’s Committee for Medicinal Products for Human Use (CHMP) has recommended that the current licence for Translarna be expanded to include children aged two to five years old and was subsequently rubberstamped by the European Commission.
+This has been incorporated into the Managed Access Agreement.